 - Sedge Swamp

-The mammal species once included the koala, which is now extinct from the Northern Beaches.
-Other notable mammals are the echidna, long-nosed bandicoot and squirrel glider.
+The mammal species once included the koala, which is now considered extinct from the Northern Beaches.
+Other notable mammals are the Echidna, Long-nosed Bandicoot and Squirrel Glider.
 The Barrenjoey population of Squirrel Glider is also listed as an endangered population.

-Angophora Reserve contains one of the most archaeologically significant Aboriginal shelter sites in the Sydney region, which has a very high scientific potential for revealing intensive and complex use of the shelter.
-The presence of previously undisturbed human skeletal remains within a substantial midden deposit makes this site quite unique in the Sydney area.
-Also due to the presence of human remains, the site is has a high level of significance to the Aboriginal community
+Angophora Reserve contains one of the most archaeologically significant Aboriginal shelter sites in the Sydney region, which has a high scientific potential for revealing intensive and complex use of the shelter.
+The presence of previously undisturbed human skeletal remains within a substantial midden deposit makes this site unique in the Sydney area.
+Due to the presence of human remains, the site also has a high level of significance to the Aboriginal community

 Wildlife Protection Area